Membership Criteria

 We also understand that not all people who self identify as Indigenous fit into the identities/communities that we have defined above.
 In compliance with our mandate to prioritize Indigenous women and on reserve artists, we choose to dedicate the majority of our resources to people who identify as part of those specific communities.
 Should our resources grow in the future, we will review and possibly expand our acceptance requirements.

 Your identification will be deleted from our possession.
 We do not keep copies of anyone’s identification once an application membership has been approved.
+Your postal address, email address and phone number will remain on file and you consent to this retention and understand any risks when you apply for IAC membership.

 How to apply for Certificate of Indian Status, click here: